dengue8830/react-native-saas-seed/README.md

 - Shows a useful message to the user

 ## Basic useful components wrapping the native-base UI framework
+- Input: themed with states (idle, error, loading) and sub-components (icon: right, left, loader)
-- Input (with icon: right, left, loader)
+- Button: themed with states (idle, error, loading) and sub-components (icon: right, left, loader)
 - Icon (touchable with loader, simple icon without touchable)
+- Full width and height message banners: error, loading, empty, custom
+- TODO: describe other useful components
 note: you can remove native-base and implement your custom code without changing the client components
 note2: all the components use a theme you can define.
 See below